gurnec/btcrecover/TUTORIAL.md

 #### Typos Map ####

- * `--typos-map file`   - This is a relatively complicated, but also flexible type of typo.
-It tries replacing certain specific characters with certain other specific characters, using a separate file to spell out the details.
+ * `--typos-map typos.txt`   - This is a relatively complicated, but also flexible type of typo.
+It tries replacing certain specific characters with certain other specific characters, using a separate file (in this example, named `typos.txt`) to spell out the details.
 For example, if you know that you often make mistakes with punctuation, you could create a typos-map file which has these two lines in it:

         .    ,/;
         ;    [‘/.